fidgetfu/FlexibleTabBar/README.md

-# FlexibleTabBarController
+# FlexibleTabBar

 forked from MHTabBarController by Matthijs Hollemans

-This is a custom container view controller for iOS 5 that works just like a regular UITabBarController, except that there are a LOT more options.
+This is a custom container view controller for iOS 6 and beyond that works just like a regular UITabBarController, except that there are a LOT more options.
 And!
 Best of all!
 You can put it anywhere!

 Features:
 - universal support, separate settings for iPad and iPhone